Are Your Emotions Making You Poor?

 Establish a dollar amount (like $100) over which you won’t make a purchase unless you take at least one day to consider whether you need it or not.

-Often, taking even a single day to think about a purchase will help take the emotion out of the decision.
+Often, taking even a single day to think about a purchase will help remove the emotion from the decision.

 We respect your privacy.
 Unsubscribe at any time.